 Inclusion of Previously Published Manuscripts

 With the permission of their department, students may wish to reproduce one of their previously published articles as a chapter of their dissertation.
 This is called the "manuscript format."
-The Dissertation Guidelines give instructions on how to incorporate this material (see specifically pages 2-3, 9-10, 13, 15, and Appendix F.)
+The Dissertation Guidelines on our formatting page give instructions on how to incorporate this material (see specifically pages 2-3, 9-10, 13, 15, and Appendix F.)

 Formatting Previously Published Material